 NCCIH’s Role in the NIH HEAL Initiative

-NCCIH is playing a major role in the National Institutes of Health (NIH) HEAL (Helping to End Addiction Long-termSM) Initiative, a trans-agency effort focused on improving prevention and treatment strategies for opioid misuse and addiction, and enhancing pain management.
-Launched in April 2018 with funding from Congress, the HEAL Initiative brings new hope for individuals, families, and communities affected by the national opioid public health crisis.
+NCCIH is playing a major role in the Helping to End Addiction Long-term® Initiative, or NIH HEAL Initiative®, a trans-agency effort focused on improving prevention and treatment strategies for opioid misuse and addiction, and enhancing pain management.
+Launched in April 2018 with funding from Congress, the initiative brings new hope for individuals, families, and communities affected by the national opioid public health crisis.